Preventing choke in horses

 - Use hay nets or slow feeders.
 This makes your horse take smaller bites and mimics a pasture situation.

 - Add water to as much food as you can – make a smoothie!
 Most grains and pelleted feeds need some time (10 minutes or so?) to get soupy.
 You may need to add more water.
 It may be messy, but it reduces your chances of choke a bit.
 Again, you have the bonus of lots of water to help with hydration.
 Also, break up his rations into multiple meals throughout the day.

 - Adjust your buckets!
 Add BIG rocks to his buckets or tubs so that he needs to move the rocks around to get the food.
 We also had a great tip from one of our facebook peeps that suggested you can bolt nylon dog bones to the buckets or tubs.
 (Be sure to use rounded hardware and make sure the underside of your tub is smooth, too.
 Often a coating with silicone goo/caulk can cover any bolt butts.)
 There are also specially designed buckets out there that do the same thing.

 - How are treats delivered to him?
 Do you give him whole apples/carrots?
 We all love to feed treats, but smaller bits are better.
 Slice your apples at home, and snap your carrots.

 - Does he like to eat foreign objects?
 Take steps to prevent pica!
-Learn more here.
+Learn more about why horses eat weird things here.